 - SAFE’s Collegiate Recovery Leadership Academy reserves a minimum of 5 slots for veterans currently attending college.
 The Academy develops and cultivates future leaders from college campuses across the nation.
 An academic year- long fellowship for any college student who is passionate about the intersection of collegiate recovery, leadership, and service to others, it is open to students who are in recovery, as well as recovery allies.

-- SAFE Veterans is also creating prevention and wellness training for veterans.
+- SAFE Veterans is also creating a wellness training for veterans.
 The training will include educating veterans on the risks of prescription medications, the science of addiction, signs and symptoms of substance use disorder, how they can become a recovery ally, and how they can help their fellow veterans if they find someone in need.
 Prevention offerings will expand to include specific resources for military families as well as education on substance use disorder.